harisford/cron/README.md

 ### Docker

-Verify that on machine working docker - execute below command
+Docker have to be installed - execute below command

 ```bash
 docker --version